Vic, Spain: Geography

 Vic lies in the middle of the Plain of Vic, equidistant from Barcelona and the Pyrenees.

 Vic has persistent fog in winter as a result of a thermal inversion, with temperatures as low as -10 °C, an absolute record of -24 °C and episodes of cold and severe snowstorms.
-For this reason the natural vegetation includes the pubescent oak typical of the sub-Mediterranean climates of eastern France, Northern Italy and the Balkans.
+For this reason, and also for the relatively moist summers, the region's natural vegetation includes the pubescent oak typical of the sub-Mediterranean climates of eastern France, Northern Italy and the Balkans.

 Names

 Originally known as Auso, it was known in Latin as Vicus Ausonae.
 From Latin vicus (neighborhood or urban population), it became Vich in Old Catalan.